cogdog/truwriter/install.md

 The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
 If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

 To get the TRU Writer working all you need to do is activate the "TRU Writer" theme when it appears in the Wordpress dashboard under **Appearance** --> **Themes**.
+Now you can move on to learn about setting it up in the [TRU Writer Documentation](https://github.com/cogdog/truwriter/docs.md).

+You can update the theme at any time by uploading a newer version through the same steps above (check the [theme page](https://github.com/cogdog/truwriter) for the current version).

 ### Installing TRU Writer in One Click with WP Pusher (get automatic updates!)